shytikov/casmatapro/README.md

 ## The story

 You know I'm a huge fan of `PragmataPro`.
-I have already tried to tune `Iosevka` to `PragmataPro`'s prefection.
-And you can observe the "wholesome attempt" in [Pragmasevka](https://github.com/shytikov/pragmasevka) font.
+And want more fonts like it, but maybe even tiny better.
+But it's hard... `PragmataPro` is so readable while being so condensed!
+Second most readable font in my list is `Cascadia Code`, but it is too wide unfortunately, so I dismissed it from my daily use...

-However it's not the end of a story!
-Browsing internet I have found this [blog post](https://horstmann.com/unblog/2010-11-22/fonts.html) from a fellow condensed fonts lover.
-With the simple script he turned out already great "DejaVu Sans Mono" font into absolutely amazing "DejaVu Sans Mono Condensed"!
+And suddenly while browsing internet I have found this [blog post](https://horstmann.com/unblog/2010-11-22/fonts.html) from a fellow condensed fonts lover.
+With the simple script he turned out already great (but so wide) "DejaVu Sans Mono" font into absolutely amazing "DejaVu Sans Mono Condensed"!
+I got to try it too!

-So I started playing with the script by applying it to some of my vaforite fonts, that were too wide for me in everyday use.
-And honestly results weren't that great until I have stumbled upon `Cascadia Code`...

-Regular `Cascadia Code` is not my cup of tea honestly because of the "fun" element added to it.
-But to be fair, exactly these irregularities and diviations from clear geometrical shapes hugely improve readability, and surprisingly statement still holds true when condensed.
+And it worked surprisingly well!
+Automatic condensing is not perfect by any mean, but apart of several glyphs that could be improved, everything is very much on its places:

+* font is crisp and contast;
+* ligatures are working;
+* original stylistic sets are exposed;

+Try it yourself!